 Admission to the SSE doctoral program is made through the school’s Committee on Doctoral Admissions (CDA) and is based on a review of the candidate’s scholastic record, professional accomplishments and fit between his/her research objectives and those of the available SSE faculty.
 All admitted students must have the potential to advance the state of the art in their field of research.
-The CDA is chaired by the SSE Associate Dean for Research with representation from each of the major Doctoral programs.
+The CDA is chaired by the SSE associate dean with representation from each of the major doctoral programs.

 To be considered for admissions, applicants must have an ABET accredited bachelors degree, preferably in engineering or science.

 Required Application Materials

 - Statement of Purpose: Limited to three pages and should include academic interests, proposed course work, research interests and rationale, general career objectives and desired full/part-time status

 - Current resume or curriculum vitae (CV)